giordi91/giordi91.github.io/content/post/2018-31-07-parallel-transport.md

 up = frames[i].c1.xyz;
 ```
 The above line of code is doing nothing more to access the second
-column **c1** , being a *float4* we extract the first 3 components
+column **c1** , being a `float4` we extract the first 3 components
-with the property ".xyz" (I hope you now can see the similarities
+with the property `.xyz` (I hope you now can see the similarities
 with shader languages).

-This is all good and fancy but we did not look at the *computeFrame*
+This is all good and fancy but we did not look at the `computeFrame`
 function yet!
 This is the core of the whole process, lets dive in:

 ```C#